Wild Horse Mountain

 Wild Horse Mountain is the smallest of the Glass House Mountains on the Sunshine Coast, Queensland, Australia.
-It is with the locality of Coochin Creek in the Sunshine Coast Region.
+It is within the locality of Coochin Creek in the Sunshine Coast Region.
 The peak rises to 123 m.
 It is located east of the Bruce Highway unlike all other peaks within the Glass House Mountains and thus provides great views of the other mountains.